-- 7.35 A candidate can obtain the following information from the RO for that Rural Area at the time of submitting the nomination form: - (a) the general locations of the designated spots, which may include unleased government land, property and buildings managed by the Housing Department, and occasionally private land/property (if any) available for allocation of designated spots to the candidates.
-The size and number of spots for allocation will be finalised by the RO, taking into account the number of contested candidates in the Rural Area, after the end of the nomination period.
-In order to allow all contested candidates to display their EAs at all locations (particularly popular ones), the size of each spot may vary from location to location; and
+- 9.37 A candidate can obtain the following information from the relevant RO when he/she submits the nomination form: - the general locations of the designated spots, which may include unleased government land, property and buildings managed by the Housing Department, and occasionally private land/property (if any) available for allocation of designated spots to the candidates.
+The number and size of spots for allocation will be finalised by the RO, taking into account the number of contested candidates in the GC/FC/ECC, after the end of the nomination period.
+In order to allow all contested candidates to display their EAs at all locations, particularly popular ones, the size of each spot may vary from location to location; and - (b) the date and time for conducting the allocation of designated spots, which would normally be held within 5 to 10 working days after the end of the nomination period.
+The RO will invite representatives from the relevant authorities relating to government land/property, save those that have already given a blanket approval, to be present to give the necessary written authorisation for the spots allocated.